lunduniversity/introprog/README.md

 ### Making contributions

 * If you find a typo or minor issue that is staright-forward to fix you are very welcome to create a pull request directly as explained below.
-BUt if your contribution is more significant you should open an issue first and start a discussion about your proposal.
+But if your contribution is more significant you should open an issue first and start a discussion about your proposal.
 In the latter case, click the issue tab at the top of this page.

 * Before you change locally, make sure your fork is in synch (see above).
 Frequently do `git pull` or press the synch button in the GitHub desktop gui.

 * You must check that your fix compiles (to Latex or bytecode) before you commit.

-* Whenever you are ready with an incremental change, do `git commit -am "msg"` and then `git push`, or commit in the gui and press the synch button.
+* Whenever you are ready with an incremental change, do `git commit -m "msg"` and then `git push`, or commit in the gui and press the synch button.
 Think carefully about your commit message, as discussed in the next section.

 * When you are ready with a contribution that is good enough to be incorporated in upstream, then create a pull request: https://help.github.com/articles/creating-a-pull-request/